Buying or selling a home in San Pedro? Bloch & Hoskins Real Estate can help.

 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) outlining closing costs from your lender within three days of accepting your application.
+You'll get a Loan Estimate (LE) outlining your closing costs from your lender within three days of receiving your loan application.

-This estimate rests on the loan amount.
-RESPA requirements dictate that it has to contain all closing costs and fall within a strict range of accuracy, and I'll go over the estimate and let you know if it all looks all right.
+The estimate rests on the loan amount, and RESPA requirements dictate that it has to involve all closing costs and fall within a strict range of accuracy.
+I'll review the estimate and let you know if it all looks all right.

-Then it's time to close on your house.
-This will most often occur at a title company or escrow office and is often a smooth and hassle-free occurrence.
+Then it's time to close on your home.
+This will probably take place at a title company or escrow office and will most often be a smooth and stress-free occurrence.

 Step 9 – Move in

 Congratulations!
-It's time to move into your new house.
+It's time to move into your new home.
 Enjoy it.
-And if you have any questions, make sure you call me at (310) 519-3899 or e-mail me at .
+And if you have any questions, make sure you contact me at (310) 519-3899 or e-mail me at .